Noorulain718/Interactive-Excel-Dashboard-for-Vrinda-Store-Data-Analysis/README.md

 ## **Final Conclusion:**
 To boost sales at Vrinda Store, focus on targeting women aged 30-49 in Maharashtra, Karnataka, and Uttar Pradesh by promoting ads, offers, and coupons available on Amazon, Flipkart, and Myntra.

-- Merge all pivot tables into one dashboard and apply slicer to make